ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part07.md

 - With Netdata I don't have to learn a whole new language just to get the metrics, graphs and visuals I need to have visibility into my Cloud environment
 - I get instant metrics and graphs straight out of the box all in `real-time` (yes real real-time) at the click of a button
 - Netdata is super lightweight - Its running on 3 Pi 4B's and a old Synology NAS as the centralised storage.
 That speaks lightweight to me
-- Netdata has a very generous [free tier](https://www.netdata.cloud/pricing/) which I used for a while before signing up for the `Homelab` option at $90 a year
+- Netdata has a very generous [free tier](https://www.netdata.cloud/pricing/) which I used for a while before signing up for the `Homelab` option
 - None of my data is ever stored at Netdata
 - No insane egress/ingress data bills for all my Observability data for a cloud provider